JetBrains/intellij-sdk-docs/topics/reference_guide/ui_themes/themes_customize.md

 The color of a replaced icon takes precedence over any `ColorPalette` overrides.

-> For generating the SVG icons suited for the IntelliJ-based IDEs, you may also use the third-party web tool – [IntelliJ Icon Generator](https://bjansen.github.io/intellij-icon-generator/).
+> For generating the SVG icons suited for the IntelliJ-based IDEs, you may also use the third-party web tool: [IntelliJ Icon Generator](https://bjansen.github.io/intellij-icon-generator/).
 >
 {type="tip"}